mekise/git-primer/README.md

 This kept the main branch safe until the new feature was polished.

 ## Resolve a conflict
 You will find conflicts while merging with other people's work.
-You will find conflicts even when merging your own code.
+Sometimes, you will even find conflicts when merging your own code.
 Let's resolve a conflict.

 When merging, this is the type of message that you will see
 ```